Back to Blog

 In this article

-If your management team is planning a reduction in force (RIF), it’s imperative that you protect company data while doing so, because there’s been a surge of employees taking customer records, source code, product designs, and more around their departures.
-There’s a strong incentive for disgruntled employees to try to take this information to your competitors to land a new job or leak it to the media.
+If your management team is planning a reduction in force (RIF), it’s imperative that you protect company data while doing so, because layoffs are often accompanied by a surge of departing employees taking customer records, source code, product designs, and more.
+There’s a strong incentive for disgruntled employees to try to take this information to your competitors to land a new job or to leak it to the media.
+Data also shows that employees take sensitive company information well in advance of a layoff, requiring a two-pronged strategy to protect sensitive information.

 Top questions to ask if you’re planning layoffs

-If you’re planning a reduction in force, there are several important questions to address from a security perspective:
+If you’re planning a reduction in force, there are several important security considerations you’ll need to make:

-• How do you stop an employee from taking sensitive company data with them on their way out the door?
+• What tools and processes do you have in place to stop an employee from taking sensitive company data with them on their way out the door?

-• What corporate data has an employee already transferred out of a company’s walls, whether maliciously or out of convenience to work in other apps or devices?
+• What corporate data have employees already transferred outside the company's walls, whether maliciously or for convenience, to use in other apps or devices?

 • How do you ensure data privacy compliance to prevent penalty fines, or loss of reputation with customers over mishandled data?